 Annual statistical analysis: Accreditation guidelines require a detailed technical analysis of exam results at least once per year.
-Again, this requires an analysis by a psychometrician and a workshop for experts to review the items and perhaps revise them for new test forms.
+Again, this typically requires an analysis by a psychometrician and a workshop for experts to review the items and perhaps revise them for new test forms.
+However, ASC's innovative platform allows organizations to automatically produce their own reports.